top of page

 The new requirements specify an equivalent area for trickle vents, depending on the room type:

-To bathrooms the equivalent area is 4,000mm2.
+For bathrooms, the equivalent area is 4,000mm2.

 Things are slightly different if your property has a continuous mechanical extract ventilation system.
-In that case we are only required to have trickle vents with an equivalent area of 4,000mm2 in windows not in wet rooms (i.e. kitchens, bathrooms and utility rooms).
+In that case, we are only required to have trickle vents with an equivalent area of 4,000mm2 in windows not in wet rooms (i.e., kitchens, bathrooms and utility rooms).

 Approved Document L: Conservation of Fuel and Power

-For our products, we will no longer be able to use the Velfac V200 double glazed system for refurbishment projects, except in exceptional circumstances.
-For example, where the windows are very simple and large, with a bespoke, project specific U value calculation.
-Our Rationel and FT-Vilstal systems have no problems meeting the improved thermal performance requirements with double glazing, so should start to become a more attractive value proposition for more of our customers.
+For our products, we will no longer be able to use the Velfac V200 double-glazed system for refurbishment projects, except in exceptional circumstances.
+For example, the windows are very simple and large, with a bespoke, project-specific U value calculation.

-Given the UK housing stock is widely reported to be the worst performing in Europe, it’s right that the immediate focus is on improving standards for refurbishment projects.
-This will at least quickly stop the continued practice of low performance renovation, thereby avoiding making the problem worse.
-And, we believe it’s right, and long overdue, that government should legislate to push the construction industry to improve performance.
-Only by raising the already very low bar that has been set will consumers be protected from making poor choices in what is a significant investment in their property.
+Given the UK housing stock is widely reported to be the worst-performing in Europe, it’s right that the immediate focus is on improving standards for refurbishment projects.
+This will at least quickly stop the continued low-performance renovation practice, thereby avoiding worsening the problem.
+And we believe it’s right, long overdue, that the government should legislate to push the construction industry to improve performance.

 bottom of page